-Marlborough, Massachusetts – October 28, 2019 – GE Healthcare Life Sciences is launching KUBio™ box, a fully-integrated, flexible, and adaptable biomanufacturing environment to accelerate the production of viral vector-based gene therapies.
+Marlborough, Massachusetts – October 28, 2019 –Cytiva is launching KUBio™ box, a fully-integrated, flexible, and adaptable biomanufacturing environment to accelerate the production of viral vector-based gene therapies.
 The latest addition to the KUBio modular bioprocessing portfolio, KUBio box is expected to speed gene therapies to market and contribute to increased capacity in the viral vector area.

 Photo: KUBio box for viral vectors inside a shell building

 Gene therapies are on the rise in the treatment of a wide range of diseases including cancer.
 Growing at a compound annual growth rate (CAGR) of 33.3% from 2017 to 2023, the gene therapy market is projected to reach $4.4 billion by 20231.
 With more than 700 cell and gene therapies currently in clinical trials, demand exceeds supply of viral vectors, used in approximately 70% of these therapies under trial.
 Current market indicators predict that the viral vector manufacturing market will hit $816 million by 20232.

 Olivier Loeillot, General Manager for BioProcess, Cytiva, says: “Rapidly adding capacity accelerates the development of novel drugs and enhances the availability of personalized medicines.
 With KUBio box, we are leveraging our expertise in the monoclonal antibody space to provide biomanufacturers with faster and more cost-effective solutions for advancing next-generation therapeutics.”